 Michael also takes great interest in spontaneous street portraiture.
 From stoop-sitting elders in Old Havana, shoemakers in the bazaars of Istanbul, or children running through the streets of Old Delhi, Michael seeks to capture life living life.
 French photojournalist Henri Cartier Bresson, who has heavily influenced Michael’s work, compared himself to a ‘hunter’ determined to depict the energy of human life at its peak.
 Bresson once said, ‘life is once forever’.
 Indeed, Michael’s portraits remind us that the transient is significant and that the permanent is nothing more than an infinite string of the transient.

 Michael’s photography and writings have been featured on a variety of travel blogs and websites, including the Huffington Post.
 His Cuban photography has been featured in NYC restaurants and as cover artwork for a Spanish blues album.
-He is the author and editor of a photography book called "Life Living Life" in which he explores the art form as a means of human connection.
+He is the author and editor of three photography books: "Life Living Life," “Life Living Life II,” and “Imagining Reality.”
+Through these books, Michael explores the art form as a means of human connection to our selves, to the physical world, and to the incredible humanity all around us.
 Michael grew up on Long Island, received a degree from Duke University, and continues to travel the world in his search for the perfect visual moment.
 After a three year stint in Hong Kong, he currently resides in Tokyo.